ruthmcg/CFG-NatWest-Daytime-Team1/README.md

 WiserPause aims to educate and empower individuals by offering a quiz that challenges your knowledge of peri/menopause, accompanied by curated resources to delve deeper into the subject.

+A walkthrough of our app can be found at the following link: [WiserPause walkthrough](https://drive.google.com/file/d/10tAp-YcFPsV3U316r2cvQGnxbW-HBwXu/view "WiserPause walkthrough")

 ## Features

 - **Quiz Game:** Test your knowledge with a set of engaging quiz questions related to menopause.